-The World Health Organization (WHO) defines an adverse drug reaction (ADR) as "any response to a drug that is noxious and unintended and that occurs at a dose normally used in man for prophylaxis, diagnosis, or treatment of diseases for the modification of physiological function."^{1,2} Pharmacovigilance is the monitoring of drug safety, encompassing all activities related to the collection, detection, assessment, monitoring, and prevention of ADRs and other drug-related problems.3 The worldwide incidence of ADRs has been recognized as a substantial cause of lengthy hospitalizations, potentially life-threatening healthcare-related problems and increased healthcare expenditures.
-This includes additional medical consultations, hospitalizations, laboratory tests, and medications required to manage the ADRs or indirectly to lost productivity due to time off work, transportation expenses to healthcare appointments, and high mortality rates.^{4,5}
+he World Health Organization defines an adverse drug reaction (ADR) as "any response to a drug that is noxious and unintended and that occurs at a dose normally used in man for prophylaxis, diagnosis, or treatment of diseases for the modification of physiological function."
+Pharmacovigilance is the monitoring of drug safety, encompassing all activities related to the collection, detection, assessment, monitoring, and prevention of ADRs and other drug-related problems.
+The worldwide incidence of ADRs has been recognized as a substantial cause of lengthy hospitalizations, potentially life-threatening healthcare-related problems and increased healthcare expenditures.
+This includes additional medical consultations, hospitalizations, laboratory tests, and medications required to manage the ADRs or indirectly to lost productivity due to time off work, transportation expenses to healthcare appointments, and high mortality rates.

-Over the last two decades, systematic reviews reported ADR prevalences of 6-24%.^{6-9} The Institute of Medicine in 2000 reported that in the USA, 44 000 to 98 000 individuals die each year due to medication errors, of which approximately 7000 die due to preventable ADRs.10 Other studies have placed higher estimates of serious ADRs; they reported the occurrence of serious ADRs in almost 7% of hospitalized patients with a fatality rate of 0.32%, while over 350 000 ADRs occur in US nursing homes each year, ranking ADRs as the fourth leading cause of death - ahead of respiratory disease, diabetes, HIV, and traffic accidents.^{11-14}
+Over the last two decades, systematic reviews reported ADR prevalences of 6-24%.6-9 The Institute of Medicine in 2000 reported that in the USA, 44000-98000 individuals die each year due to medication errors, of which approximately 7000 die due to preventable ADRs.
+Other studies have placed higher estimates of serious ADRs; they reported the occurrence of serious ADRs in almost 7% of hospitalized patients with a fatality rate of 0.32%, while over 350000 ADRs occur in USA nursing homes each year, ranking ADRs as the fourth leading cause of death - ahead of respiratory disease, diabetes, HIV, and traffic accidents.11-14

-Psychotropic (psychiatric) medications, influencing behavior, mood, thoughts, mental status, or perception, even at therapeutic and maintenance doses, have been linked to several ADRs, most likely due to their prolonged use, impaired clearance, the common practice of using combined therapy, and their proclivity to interact with a wide range of other medications.^{15-17} These side effects are significant determinants of negative impacts on the patient's physical and mental health, which eventually may lead to non-adherence to treatment, unmet clinical outcomes, and a substantial rise in the overall cost of healthcare that may reach 6% of the healthcare budget.18
+Psychotropic (psychiatric) medications, influencing behavior, mood, thoughts, mental status, or perception, even at therapeutic and maintenance doses, have been linked to several ADRs, most likely due to their prolonged use, impaired clearance, the common practice of using combined therapy, and their proclivity to interact with a wide range of other medications.15-17 These side effects are significant determinants of negative impacts on the patient's physical and mental health, which eventually may lead to non-adherence to treatment, unmet clinical outcomes, and a substantial rise in the overall cost of healthcare that may reach 6% of the healthcare budget.

-Studies have identified a high burden of psychotropics-related ADRs ranging from 0.7-10%, particularly among patients using second-generation antipsychotics and SSRIs.^{19-23} These side effects may vary in severity from mild to severe dermatologic, cardiovascular, hepatic, sexual, neurological, and hematological side effects.
-Thomas and colleagues reported that psychiatric medications accounted for 48% of the ADRs in hospitalized patients21, while Sridhar and fellows reported a 10% incidence of ADRs in outpatients.15
+Studies have identified a high burden of psychotropics-related ADRs ranging from 0.7-10%, particularly among patients using second-generation antipsychotics and Selective serotonin reuptake inhibitors.19-23 These side effects may vary in severity from mild to severe dermatologic, cardiovascular, hepatic, sexual, neurological, and hematological.
+Thomas et al, reported that psychiatric medications accounted for 48% of the ADRs in hospitalized patients, while Sridhar et al, reported a 10% incidence of ADRs in outpatients.

-The National Institute for Health and Care Excellence (NICE) guidelines recommend monitoring ADRs associated with psychotropics.
-They have set several parameters to be checked at baseline before initiation of psychotropic medications, after a few months of medication initiation, and then periodically.24 ADR monitoring in hospitalized patients is an important process for identifying patients who are at high risk of developing ADRs so that tailored interventional strategies can be developed to manage, prevent, and minimize the risk of developing ADRs and maximize clinical outcomes.25
+The National Institute for Health and Care Excellence guidelines recommend monitoring

+ADRs associated with psychotropics.
+They have set several parameters to be checked at baseline before initiation of psychotropic medications, after a few months of medication initiation, and then periodically.
+ADR monitoring in hospitalized patients is an important process for identifying patients at high risk of developing ADRs so that tailored interventional strategies can be developed to manage, prevent, and minimize the risk of developing ADRs and maximize clinical outcomes.